top of page

 Victorian UAS at Avalon Airshow 2025

-Over the past few airshows, we have seen a majority of booths in the main halls dedicated to General Aviation with a few Drones here and there.
-This year it was different, a fundamental shift occurred and there was barely a stall in the halls that didn’t have a drone offering of some kind.
-Whether it be composite materials, services, payloads or aircraft themselves the industry is moving toward uncrewed systems in a big way.
+In previous years, most booths in the main halls focused on general aviation, with only a few drones on display.
+This year marked a significant shift.
+There was barely a stall in the halls that didn’t have a drone offering.
+Whether it was composite materials, services, payloads, or the aircraft themselves, the industry is moving toward uncrewed systems in a big way.

 "The surprising thing about Avalon Airshow was that every time I turned around, there was another drone.
-This was great for me (!), and I have been going to Airshows since the RAAF displays at Laverton.
-It seems to indicate a clear focus of the entire industry.
-No one selling Airliners, everyone’s talking Drones"
+This was great for me!
+I have been going to Airshows since the RAAF displays at Laverton.
+It clearly indicates a focus of the entire industry.
+No one selling airliners; everyone’s talking drones."

 Powered lift Drone